clumpstar/Sigma-Wedge-Hackathon/README.md

 # Sigma-Wedge-Hackathon

-**Instructions to run:**
+**###Instructions to run:**

-🔗  Download the dataset (AAPL_STOCKS_2023.xlsx) from this github and store it locally.
+🔗  Download the dataset (AAPL_STOCKS_2023.xlsx) from this github repository and store it locally.
 This contains the Closed stock prices of Apple for the   year 2023.

-[📈  This data was collected from Quantrocket Platform]
+[📈  This data was collected from the Quantrocket Platform]

 🔧  **Update the Drive Path**
      =======>   prices = pd.read_excel('xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx')